davidrg/ckwin/README.md

   OpenSSL includes SRP support now which is probably the way forward if CKW is to ever include SRP support as standard again, but it would probably be a lot of work to switch - see ticket #32 for more information
+* DNS-SRV (#205) - support for this previously came from wshelper, a part of MIT Kerberos for Windows that was removed in 2018.
+* Kerberos IV support is not included in standard builds as current versions of MIT Kerberos for Windows no longer support it.

-Code to support Stanford SRP and old versions of OpenSSL still exists and should still work if there is some need for these features despite the known security issues.
+Code to support Kerberos IV, Stanford SRP and old versions of OpenSSL still exists and should still work if there is some need for these features despite the known security issues.

 Compiling
 ---------